mzguntalan/zephyr/README.md

 This library is also inspired by other frameworks I have tried in the past: Tensorflow and PyTorch.
 Tensorflow allows for shape inference to happen after the first pass of inputs, PyTorch (before the Lazy Modules) need the input shapes at layer creation.
 Zephyr wants to be as easy as possible and will strive to always use at-inference-time shape-inference and use relative axis positions whenever possible.

-## Final Note

-If you encounter bugs(probably will), please submit them to Issues and I'll try to fix them as soon as possible.